-Our hotel business is a party to management arrangements with certain of our hotel owners and franchisees, under which we typically are required to satisfy certain financial and performance criteria and standards.
-Our ability to satisfy these financial and other performance criteria is subject to many of the risks common to the hotel industry as described in this report including factors and circumstances outside of our control such as economic conditions and consumer travel and lodging preferences, as well as risks within our control such as the efforts and quality of our managers overseeing these management arrangements and our operating performance generally.
-Should any significant number of these arrangements be terminated by reason of our failure to satisfy financial or performance criteria, it may have an adverse impact on our operating performance and profitability.
-We may provide a parent guaranty of our subsidiaries' performance under the guaranty which could expose us to litigation risks in the event of a dispute.
+Our hotel business is a party to management arrangements with certain of our hotel owners under which we may be required in certain instances to satisfy certain financial and performance criteria and standards.
+Our ability to satisfy these financial and other performance criteria is subject to many of the risks common to the hotel industry as described in this report.
+Should any of these arrangements be terminated by reason of our failure to satisfy financial or performance criteria or require us to make payments that result in us incurring losses, it may have an adverse impact on our operating performance and profitability.
+We may provide a parent guaranty of our subsidiaries' performance under the arrangements which could expose us to litigation risks in the event of a dispute.
 We cannot assure you that all of our current and future management arrangements will continue or that we will be able to enter into new management arrangements in the future on favorable terms.